hackertyus/bento4-heroku/README.md

 # bento4-heroku

-A Heroku buildpack for bento4 that always downloads the latest static build.
+A Heroku buildpack for bento4 that uses latest binaries and has mp4hls working
-Unlike other build packs, I never compile anything and remove this git.

 ## Usage